accesscode-2-1/unit-0/lessons/week-4/2015-04-04-secret-kung-fu-masters-JSON-quick-start-guide.md

 You'll see the `JSONObject` datatype once we talk about the `json-simple` library.
 This library will us help parse this data.

+## Brower Extensions

-#### Safari and Chrome are not able to properly display JSON out of the box.
+- Safari and Chrome are not able to properly display JSON out of the box.
 I `highly` recommend that you install a JSON extension into your browser in order to easily visualize the data.

-## Safari
+#### Safari

 - Check out this site: [ safari-json-formatter ] ( https://github.com/rfletcher/safari-json-formatter)
 <br />